Bayesian Numerical Integration with Neural Networks: EXPERIMENTAL DETAILS

 \subsubsection{Choice of Optimizer}

 We compare different optimizers for the BSN and a standard neural network, where for the standard neural network we use the same architecture as for $u_{\theta_u}$.
 We use the 1-dimensional wind farm dataset with $n=320$ data points.
 We choose this dataset, due to the complicated structure of the score function of a mixture of Gaussians.
-For the experiment we consider three optimizers, i.e., Adam \citep{Kingma2015}, L-BFGS \citep{liu1989limited} and the Hessian-free optimizer \citep{martens2010deep}.
 For Adam, we use mini-batching with a batch size of $32$ and full-batch training.
 For the Hessian-free optimizer and L-BFGS we only consider full-batch training.
 For Adam, we use $10000$ iterations, for the Hessian-free optimizer $1000$ iterations, and for L-BFGS we use automatic stopping based on the strong Wolfe conditions.
 We compare the loss for all training methods.
 We also use CELU and RELU activation functions, where RELU is included as it is the standard activation function for neural networks.

-Training a standard neural network with RELUs work significantly better, than using CELUs both in terms of the loss reached at the end of training and in terms of runtime (see Figure \ref{fig:regression_performance} and Figure \ref{fig:regression_performance_relu}).
+Training a standard neural network with RELUs work significantly better, than using CELUs both in terms of the loss reached at the end of training and in terms of runtime (see Figure~\ref{fig:regression_performance} and Figure~\ref{fig:regression_performance_relu}).
 Using RELUs does not work for the BSN, as the gradients of $u_{\theta_u}$ lead to discontinuities.

 Training of the BSN using Adam is considerably slower than the training progress of the standard neural network.
 We find that for CELU activation function, using (approximate) second order methods leads to a large improvement both in terms of speed and loss.
 The success of the second order methods might be due to a narrow loss landscape, i.e., a larger spread in the eigenvalue spectrum of the curvature.
 Therefore, we also examine the condition number of the Hessian, and we find that the BSN has a slightly higher condition number than the standard neural network (we do not report the condition number for RELUs as it cannot be computed numerically).
 Given its short runtime and good optimization results, we choose L-BFGS for all our experiments.